-Jeremy Arnold is an author, film historian and longtime contributor to Turner Classic Movies.
-His new book, The Essentials: 52 Must-See Movies and Why They Matter (Running Press, 2016), is the companion to TCM’s Essentials series.
-With a foreword by Robert Osborne and running commentary from all past and present Essentials hosts, it explores the background and significance of 52 of the films that have been shown to date on TCM as “essential” movie watching.
+Jeremy Arnold is an author, film historian and commentator.
+His 2016 book, The Essentials: 52 Must-See Movies and Why They Matter, is the companion to Turner Classic Movies’ Essentials series.
+With a foreword by Robert Osborne and running commentary from Osborne and all other Essentials hosts, it explores the background and significance of 52 films that have been shown on TCM as “essential” movie watching.

 Jeremy also contributed to the 2003 edition of Jeanine Basinger’s book The World War II Combat Film: Anatomy of a Genre.
 Further essays and interviews with filmmakers and industry professionals have appeared over the years in Variety, Moviemaker, Premiere, and the Directors Guild of America magazine.

-Jeremy has recorded audio commentaries for the DVD and Blu-ray releases of Budd Boetticher’s Ride Lonesome, Frank Capra’s Ladies of Leisure, and Alfred Hitchcock’s Jamaica Inn, and twice he has been engaged as a guest programmer, host, and lecturer aboard Crystal Cruises with classic film themes—including a complete career tribute to Marilyn Monroe.
+To date, Jeremy has recorded audio commentaries for the DVD or Blu-ray releases of six classic movies: Ride Lonesome (1959), Ladies of Leisure (1930), Jamaica Inn (1939), Lured (1947), Sudden Fear (1952), and No Highway in the Sky (1951).
+Twice he has been engaged as a guest programmer, host, and lecturer aboard Crystal Cruises with classic film themes—including a complete career tribute to Marilyn Monroe.

 A native of Washington, D.C., Jeremy resides in Los Angeles but is a lifelong fan of the New York Mets.